maradotwebp/pax/readme.md

 > Update mods by executing `./pax update <modname>`, and remove mods by executing `./pax remove <modname>`.

-When you're installing or updating mods, PAX will ask you whether to install/update to the newest or recommended version:
+When you're installing or updating mods, you can specify an optional `--strategy` parameter to control how PAX selects what version to install:
-- The recommended version is the latest version of this mod for your current modpack version.
-If your modpack version is `1.16.2`, PAX will install the newest version that is compatible with `1.16.2`.
+- `recommended`: PAX will install/update to the latest version of this mod for your current modpack version.
+If your modpack version is `1.16.1`, PAX will install the newest version that is compatible with `1.16.1`.
-- The newest version is the latest version of this mod for the current major version.
+- `newest` PAX will install/update to the latest version of this mod for the current minor minecraft version.
 Mods installed this way will **probably** work.
-For example, if your modpack version is `1.16.2`, PAX may also install versions of your selected mod that only specify `1.16.4` as a working version.
+For example, if your modpack version is `1.16.1`, PAX may also install versions of your selected mod that only specify `1.16.4` as a working version.

 ### Listing your mods